as20aa/python_web_deployment/README.md

 Start the uwsgi and reload the nginx, if you got the right web page, congraturation!

 # question
-If the uwsgi informt that no app loaded, you can remove the yum version uwsgi and install the python version uwsgi
+* If the uwsgi informt that no app loaded, you can remove the yum version uwsgi and install the python version uwsgi
+* If you got an erro 505 bad gateway, just check the uwsgi.sock location.
+If you place it in root or any other directory, you will get this error!